19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 7\.—(1) There shall be a board of directors of the Authority which shall be responsible for the policy and general administration of the affairs and business of the Authority.

-(2) The board shall, from time to time, inform the Government of the banking and credit policy of the Authority.
+(2) The board shall, from time to time, inform the Government of the regulatory, supervisory and monetary policies of the Authority.

 [13/2007 wef 30/06/2007]